-That this Court should note that no matter the name of the trust, if the trust is “lost” as alleged, how can anyone claim to be the “trustee” or be a “beneficiary” or what the terms of the trust are?
+That this Court should note that no matter the name of the trust, if the trust is “lost” as alleged, how can anyone claim to be the “trustee” or be a “beneficiary” or know what the terms of the trust are with any certainty and why it is believed a “court order” was requested by the life insurance company HERITAGE.

-That in their Answer to Jackson in response to Jackson’s assertion 1, TED claims, “TED Bernstein and “The Bernstein Trust” [emphasis added and note that The is within the quotations] admit that Jackson has tendered the death benefit to the court.”
-Where ELIOT states how can the “The Bernstein Trust” make any claims or assertions in the pleadings when it has not been defined in the pleadings.
-That even if this is a grammatical error in name used in the pleadings and it refers to the allegedly lost “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” defined as “Bernstein Trust” not “The Bernstein Trust” it would be unable to assert anything on anyone’s behalf, as there are no apparent records of it and just best guesses as to who the trustees and beneficiaries are.
+That in their Answer to Jackson, in response to Jackson’s assertion 1, TED claims, “Ted Bernstein and “The Bernstein Trust” [emphasis added and note that The is within the quotations] admit that Jackson has tendered the death benefit to the court.”
+ELIOT states the “The Bernstein Trust” cannot make any claims or assertions in the pleadings when it has not been defined in the pleadings and thus does not exist.

+That even if this“The Bernstein Trust” is a grammatical error in name used in the pleadings and it refers to the allegedly lost “Simon Bernstein Irrevocable Insurance Trust Dated 6/21/95” defined as “Bernstein Trust” not “The Bernstein Trust” it would be unable to assert anything on anyone’s behalf, as there are no apparent records of it and just best guesses as to who the trustees and beneficiaries are and where it is not even the final beneficiary according to Jackson.

+That with all these confusing names and baseless claims asserted in this Lawsuit, Jackson did not just pay the claim on demand for breach of contract but instead filed a counter complaint and thus the third attempt to convert the Policy(ies) proceeds to the wrong beneficiaries has hit another “bump in the road.”